Increase in radius given circumferential strain for rotating thin disc Solution

 STEP 1: Convert Input(s) to Base Unit

-Circumferential strain: 2.5 --> No Conversion Required
+Circumferential Strain: 2.5 --> No Conversion Required

-Disc Radius: 1000 Millimeter --> 1 Meter (Check conversion here)
+Radius of Disc: 1000 Millimeter --> 1 Meter (Check conversion here)

 STEP 2: Evaluate Formula